maranac0d3r/object2/README.md

 }

 /*
-If the path exists in the given object,then it will delete the key,which is the path, from the object and return true.
+If the path exists in the given object,then it will delete the key,which is the path, from the object.
-If the path doesn't exists,then it won't do any thing and simply returns false.
+If the path doesn't exists,then it won't do any thing.
 */

 ** Note: This will change the original object **

 object2.delete("thor.info.name.actorname",avengers);
-=>true

 object2.delete(["thor","weapon"],avengers);
-=>true

-object2.delete("ironman.info.name.actorname",avengers);
-=>false
+object2.delete("ironman.info.name.actorname",avengers); //this won't do anything because of the path doesn't exist in the given object.

 /*
 console.log(avengers);